-Now, increasing efforts from the Pakistani government to fight drug abuse has caused the price of traditional drugs like heroin and opium to skyrocket.
+Yet now, increasing efforts from the Pakistani government to fight drug abuse caused the price of traditional drugs like heroin and opium to skyrocket.
 This has caused more and more people to smoke scorpions as a cheaper alternative.
 Ain't supply and demand a bitch?

 A person can buy scorpions in a public market for just a few cents and get high from smoking the tails.
 They can also just find and hunt scorpions themselves, though what kind of dedicated scorpion addict has time for that?

 In India, addicts can meet up with scorpion dealers on the street and pay the equivalent of about $1.50 to get stung by a scorpion.
 Which makes stabbing yourself with a syringe sound like a cakewalk in comparison.
 In Pakistan, users will mix burnt scorpion tail with tobacco and smoke scorpion spliffs.